Dhyey17/Timer/README.md

 # Timer
-A countdown for anything you need.
+A countdown for anything you need..